How to Avoid the IRS Underpayment Penalty in 2025

 What is underpayment?

-• Withholding: Taxes taken from your paycheck to cover your liability.
+• Withholding: Taxes taken from a paycheck to prepay your bill.

 Leave a Comment